Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	touch index.html
 	```

-	`touch` updates the last-modified time of the file exists, or creates an empty file if it doesn't exist.
+	`touch` updates a file's last-modified time if the file exists, or creates an empty file if it does not.

 1. Now use `git status` again to get the status of the working tree: